Quick Answer

 Use this when trust signals are suppressing traction, especially below about 4.0 stars.
 The goal is better review quality over time, not quick cosmetic changes.
 Main risk: trying to patch ASO copy while the product issue driving complaints stays unresolved.

 Use this when you have opinions but no clean evidence.
-Run controlled listing experiments only when you can isolate one variable, define stop rules before launch, and verify current Apple App Store and Google Play testing capabilities and limits (Add current experiment limit after verification).
+Run controlled listing experiments only when you can isolate one variable and define stop rules before launch.
+Current Apple App Store and Google Play testing capabilities and limits remain pending official platform verification.
 We covered this in detail in The Best Tools for App Store Optimization (ASO).

 Choose one row based on your bottleneck, run only that move, and log the result before you touch anything else.
 A common failure mode is shipping discovery, creative, and trust changes together, then not knowing what changed performance.